Dina Powell: Early life and education

 Dina Habib was born in Cairo, Egypt to a middle-class, Coptic Christian family.
 Her father was a captain in the Egyptian Army, and her mother had attended American University in Cairo.
 Her parents brought her younger sister and her to the United States as children.
 Habib arrived knowing no English.

 The Habib family settled in Dallas, Texas, where they had relatives within the Coptic community.
 The parents ran a convenience store, and her father also worked at times as a bus driver and in real estate, while her mother sometimes pursued a career in social work.
-A third daughter was born once the family was in America.
+A third daughter was born once the family was in North America.

 Habib learned English at school, but her family insisted that she be raised with Egyptian culture and language, hence, she is fluent in Arabic.
 Of her parents' actions, she later said, "I so desperately wanted a turkey and cheese sandwich with potato chips, and instead I always got grape leaves and hummus and falafel, not even in a cool brown paper bag.
 And now, of course, I appreciate so much that I did."
 Each of the family members born abroad became a naturalized citizen of the United States.
 She attended the prep school for girls Ursuline Academy of Dallas, from which she was graduated in 1991.

-She then attended the University of Texas at Austin College of Liberal Arts where she enrolled in the Plan I Honors program.
+She then attended the University of Texas at Austin College of Liberal Arts where she enrolled in the Plan II Honors program.
 She performed community service as part of her program and joined the Delta Delta Delta sorority.

 Habib helped pay for school by working as a legislative assistant for two Republican members of the Texas State Senate: Ike Harris and Jerry E. Patterson.
 With them, she worked on a number of policy matters, including juvenile justice reform.

 Her family strongly identified with the Republican Party and greatly admired Ronald Reagan.
 She adopted the same views, later recalling that "... when I started to work with Republicans I realised that I agree with the views of personal empowerment, of less government involvement, of having the ability to talk about things without the government necessarily being involved.
 And on the economic side I'm definitely a believer that people should spend more of their money and spend it the way they think so and invest it wisely."

 For her honors thesis, she wrote about the value of mentoring juvenile delinquents.
-She graduated from the University of Texas with honors with a bachelor's degree in Humanities from its College of Liberal Arts in 1995.
+She graduated from the University of Texas with honors with a bachelor's degree in humanities from its College of Liberal Arts in 1995.